50 Best Wedding Locations In NYC To Get Married

 Do I Want a More Intimate or Grand New York City Wedding?

 Guest count and wedding budget will play a large role in deciding if you want a more intimate or grand setting.
-Deciding between a more intimate or grand wedding will also ultimately lend itself to specific wedding photography styles.
+Deciding between a more intimate or grand wedding will also lend itself to specific photography styles.